Ani-Michael/Emotional-prediction-in-Nigerian-music-using-deep-learning/README.md

 ## Why this Project matters
 Enhances understanding of emotional patterns in Nigerian music.
-Lays foundation for music recommendation engines based on mood.
-Usedful for platforms like spotify, boomplay and DJs creating mood playlists.
+Lays foundation for music recommendation engines based on mood useful for platforms like spotify, boomplay and DJs creating mood playlists.
 Provides bridges between machine learning in arts and entertainment.

 ## Next steps and Future Improvements